ConductionNL/skeleton-app/docs/pages.md

 ];
 ```

-Now navigate to `localhost:8000` then click on the `sideNav` item 'Test page'
+Navigate to `localhost:8000` and click on the `sideNav` item 'Test page'
-You should see this:
+to see the following example:

 ![Example](./images/test.png)